Queensbury Lease Extension - Free Consultation

 Decision in Harrow

-An example of a Lease Extension decision for a Queensbury residence is 20 Orchard Court Stonegrove in June 2009.
-The tribunal decided that a premium of £11,040 should be payable for the new lease This case affected 1 flat.
-The unexpired residue of the current lease was 71.55 years.
+An example of a Lease Extension matter before the tribunal for a Queensbury residence is 20 Orchard Court Stonegrove in June 2009.
+The tribunal decided that a premium of £11,040 should be payable for the new lease This case was in relation to 1 flat.
+The unexpired lease term was 71.55 years.